Welcome to a world of

 Qi Gong is quickly gaining popularity in the West.
-PBS and Dr. Oz are among the many outlets where this practice is being seen and noticed by millions.
-But in a similar way to Yoga, Qi Gong is
+PBS, Tic Tok, and YouTube are among the many outlets where this practice is being seen and noticed by millions.
+But in a similar way to Yoga, Qi

 Few Qi Gong teachers possess the knowledge of this ancient enlightenment practice to the degree that they can transmit it in their teaching.
 Either they are not entirely aware of this teaching or

 they could not find a true master or have not aspired to attain the highest levels and the work and dedication it takes to attain them.

 Master Yao is renowned for his martial arts expertise but far more than this is his very high understanding and mastery of the ancient energy arts of transformation.

 Qi Gong will indeed balance your energies and increase your vitality with startling speed - and it is done with relatively little effort.
 But with regular practice and the high guidance of an